alyssamichelle/progress/The Future of JS 2018.md

 Prediction!
 On the safer side we have this prediction, that the weak will get weaker, the strong will get stronger.
 People (and companies) will continue to use frameworks they know and love.
 Angular, React, Ember, and Vue will all still be in the game, come 2019.
 I predict that Vue will continue to light up and be used, but at an individual scale, rather than a large company scale.

 ### AR/VR
-On our more ballsy-prediction-scale, we predict that libraries and frameworks will start diving into the AR/VR scene more thoroughly.
-We hope that 2018 will have some fun and interesting reveals.

 This month Mozilla announced the WebXR Viewer app was released for download on the [itunes store](https://itunes.apple.com/us/app/webxr-viewer/id1295998056?ls=1&mt=8).
 This app is an augmented reality viewer that let's you make and view AR experiences created with [webxr-polyfill Javascript library](https://www.github.com/mozilla/webxr-polyfill)  and ARKit.